 Sintra in one day – suggested itinerary

 I advise to start your day in Sintra with a taxi ride to Pena Palace.
 This colourful castle is located on top of the hill, so it’s best to start here and walk your way downwards towards the town centre.
 After visiting the romantic Pena Palace, you can walk through the beautiful Pena gardens to the lower entrance of the park.
 Pena Park is huge and you could easily spend half a day here, but even if you don’t have much time, try to at least do this short walk.

 From the lower entrance of the Pena Park, it’s just a couple of minutes walking back up the hill to the entrance of the Moorish Castle.
 However, the actual castle is located pretty far from the main road, so it’s another 10-15 minutes walk before you get there.
 Also for the Moorish Castle, you can get your tickets online in advance and skip the lines.

-When you exit the Moorish Castle after your visit, you will see signs for Sintra historical town centre.
+When you exit the Moorish Castle after your visit, you will see signs for Sintra historical town center.
 The walk is well sign-posted, easy to do, and it’s a nice relaxing way to end your day in Sintra.
 Alternatively, walk back to the main road where you came from, and take a taxi, a bus, or a tuk-tuk.